ycpcs/cs201-fall2016/assign/assign03.md

 And here are the details:

-a.
-As the mouse moves, display a black circle centered around the cursor.
+* As the mouse moves, display a black circle centered around the cursor.

-b.
-When the user clicks the mouse, check if the disk overlaps any existing disks, and if it is out-of-bounds.
+* When the user clicks the mouse, check if the disk overlaps any existing disks, and if it is out-of-bounds.
 If so, the game is over.
 If not, place a disk of the same size as the circle that was around the cursor at the location of the mouse click.
 Give the disk a color from the DiskColor pallette.

 * Generate a new circle of a random size, and repeat.